Architecture

 Here is the folder structure of Anyquery:

-• cmd/: contains the commands declaration for spf13/cobra.
+: contains the commands declaration for spf13/cobra.controller/

-• module/: contains the modules that acts as virtual tables for SQLite. module/module.go contains the virtual table for SQLite that connects to the plugins.
+contains the virtual table for SQLite that connects to the plugins.

-• namespace/: contains the namespace that manages the SQLite database and the MySQL server.
-It also features views that acts as information_schema and the query rewriter.
-Finally, it defines a few SQL functions that are not supported by SQLite.
+: contains the namespace that manages the SQLite database and the MySQL server.
+It also features views that acts asinformation_schema

-• website/: contains the website that is built with Astro and hosted on Cloudflare Pages.
+: contains the website that is built with Astro and hosted on Cloudflare Pages.

 Additional resources

 I don’t have the time to write a full documentation on the architecture of Anyquery.
-However, feel free to ask me any question on the GitHub discussions or by email at [email protected].
+However, feel free to ask me any question on the GitHub discussions or by email at contact@anyquery.dev.
 I will be happy to answer your questions and complete this document with the information you need.